Single Serve Edible Cookie Dough- Vegan!

 As always, I absolutely love to see your beautiful creations on Pinterest and Instagram, so be sure to tag me there!

-Happy healthy cookie dough making!
+Happy cookie dough making!

 Want to save this recipe for later?
 Add it to your favorite recipe board on Pinterest!